Ga-Sebotse: Education

 There is no institution of higher learning in Ga-Sebotse.
 The majority of successful matriculants opt for the University of Limpopo's Turfloop Campus to further their studies, while others opt for universities based in Gauteng.

 Infrastructure

 Although there has been a great deal of development since 1994, there is still much to be done in terms of service delivery.
-Electricity was first introduced in 2006 and piped, running water in 2011.
-The road from Mamehlabe to Ga-Lamola (Rosenkrantz) was to be tarred in a project set for 2013 but failed to yield the much anticipated results, the tarred road that was constructed runs for a few kilometers and is of poor quality.
-Others infrastructure still needed in the village include a post office, telecommunication towers, sports and recreation facilities.
+Electricity was first introduced in 2006 and piped running water became available in 2011.
+The road from Mamehlabe to Ga-Lamola (Rosenkrantz) was to be tarred in a project set for 2013 but failed to yield the much anticipated results.
+The constructed tarred road that was runs for a few kilometers and is of poor quality.
+Other infrastructure still needed in the village includes a post office, telecommunication towers, sports and recreation facilities.

 Sports

 Football (Soccer) is the most popular sport in Ga-Sebotse.

 There are three football clubs, which are: